mikeroyal/DevOps/README.md

 [Azure Functions](https://azure.microsoft.com/en-us/services/functions/) is a solution for easily running small pieces of code, or "functions," in the cloud.
 You can write just the code you need for the problem at hand, without worrying about a whole application or the infrastructure to run it.

+[Azure Draft](https://draft.sh/) is a tool for developers to create cloud-native applications on Kubernetes.

 [Rkt](https://coreos.com/rkt/) is a pod-native container engine for Linux.
 It is composable, secure, and built on standards.

 [AWS Lambda](https://aws.amazon.com/lambda/) is an event-driven, serverless computing platform provided by Amazon as a part of the Amazon Web Services.
 It is a computing service that runs code in response to events and automatically manages the computing resources required by that code.